 How do you treat Tooth Sensitivity?
 Well if you have been sucking on lemons – stop!
 Often tooth sensitivity is a result of daily habits that lead to the weakening of tooth enamel and gum recession.
 Not brushing and flossing every day causes plaque to build up on tooth surfaces – which in turn creates lots of acidity on teeth that weaken the enamel.
 Over time a cavity can form and/or gums try to pull away from the irritant (plaque) leading to puffy, inflamed gums, and gum recession.

 Along with diet and oral hygiene, other habits like grinding, or brushing like it’s an Olympic sport can contribute to tooth sensitivity.
 Having a night guard made to help reduce clenching and grinding can help lessen the shooting pain that often accompanies tooth sensitivity.

 Sometimes dentistry is required to remove decay, cracks, and other concerns that make a tooth hyper-sensitive.
 Don’t suffer from tooth sensitivity as help is available.
 Contact Carstairs Dental today and discover just how easy it is to smile at 587-317-4388.

 Over-the-counter products like Sensodyne toothpaste can improve the severity of tooth sensitivity by blocking the microscopic openings on root surfaces – these openings funnel temperature and other stimuli to the nerve of the tooth, often resulting in sudden pain.
 When these openings are blocked – the nerve is protected.

 Carstairs Family Dentist is offering a full range of dental care treatments.
-Quality dental care with a friendly environment.
-Get Free consultation with our dentists.
+Quality dental care in a friendly environment.
+Get Free consultations with our dentists.
 Call us.
 Emergency Dental Care in Carstairs is also available.